To support various learning modes, the contest will be available in both paper-pencil format and online format

 If your students take the test online at home,

-please enlist parents to enforce the rules (no talking, no internet searching, no calculator, no communicating with others) and
+you may use Zoom to proctor the test.
+You may also enlist parents to enforce the rules (no talking, no internet searching, no calculator, no communicating with others) and

 ask them to resist the urge to help while proctoring the